bughi04/CountX/README.md

 3. Track calories for specific dates
 4. View progress against daily goals
 5. Modify calorie objectives as needed

-## Development Notes

-This project was developed with AI assistance as part of demonstrating C++ proficiency, file I/O operations, and object-oriented design principles.

 ## Future Enhancements